 Cover letter?
 We’ve got it covered.

-Ah, the cover letter, that elusive element of the job search.
-It’s not much fun to craft and people often make mistakes, but learn to do it right and the reward will be great.
+Ah, the elusive cover letter.
+It’s not much fun to write and people often make mistakes, but learn to do it well and the reward will be great.

-Here’s how to write the coveted cover letter:
+Here’s how to write the coveted cover letter for a job:

-Augustine recommends, “Use your opening documentation to demonstrate your understanding of the company’s position in the marketplace and their needs, and then highlight your experiences and accomplishments that speak to these requirements.”
+Augustine recommends, “Use your opening documentation to demonstrate your understanding of the company’s position in the marketplace and its needs, and then highlight your experiences and accomplishments that speak to these requirements.”

-Companies and recruiters often post their position in more than one place.
-Run a Google search for a portion of the job description in quotes.
-Or, If you know the name of the recruiting agency that’s running the search, take a look at their company site.
-If the group is small enough, they may have each recruiter’s bio listed.
+Companies and recruiters often post their positions in more than one place.
+Run a Google search for a portion of the job description in quotation marks.
+Or, if you know the name of the recruiting agency that’s running the search, take a look at its company site.
+If the group is small enough, it may have each recruiter’s bio listed.

-The worst ways to address a cover letter or an email to a potential employer include: “To Whom It May Concern," "Dear Sir or Madam," and “Dear Recruiter.”
-Avoid using these whenever possible.
+The worst ways to address a cover letter or an email to a potential employer include: “To whom it may concern,” “Dear Sir or Madam,” “Hello,” “Hiring Manager ” and “Dear Recruiter.”
+Avoid using these.

 First Section: Introduce yourself and state why you are interested in the position.
 Show you’ve done a background check and are knowledgeable about the company or industry.